cocart-headless/cocart-rate-limiting/README.md

 <br>

-Enables the rate limiting feature for [CoCart](https://cocart.xyz/?utm_medium=gh&utm_source=github&utm_campaign=readme&utm_content=cocart).
+Enables the rate limiting feature for [CoCart](https://cocart.xyz/?utm_medium=gh&utm_source=github&utm_campaign=readme&utm_content=cocart) that is available in version **4.0** an up.
 It is setup so that it can be installed as a standalone WordPress plugin, or included into CoCart as a Composer Package.

 ## Setup